Sole trader simplified expenses: when they save you money

 - Want to spend minimal time on record keeping

-- Use cash basis accounting (which pairs naturally with simplified expenses)
+- Use cash basis accounting, which pairs naturally with simplified expenses

 They are less suitable if you have a new or expensive vehicle, do high mileage, or want to claim the AIA on a van purchase.
 Run the numbers for your specific situation before committing.
+It's often beneficial to carry out a detailed analysis to ensure that the simplified approach genuinely saves you money compared to actual cost calculations.

 FAQs